What Is a Prop Firm? (And Why Most Traders Fail the Challenge)

 1️⃣ What Is a Prop Firm Challenge

-2️⃣ Best Prop Firm Challenges for Beginners
+2️⃣ How Prop Firm Challenges Actually Work

 3️⃣ Prop Firm Drawdown Rules Explained